MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

     ```
     Get-NAVAppInfo -ServerInstance bc140 -SymbolsOnly | % { Unpublish-NAVApp -ServerInstance bc140 -Name $_.Name -Version $_.Version }

         ```
-4. (Optional) Unpublish all 3rd party extensions.

-    This is only necessary if you do not modify the extension code to include a dependency on the baseApp and System Application extension.
-5. Dismount the tenant from the old application and stop the old Server instance.   ```
+5. Dismount the tenant from the old application and stop the old Server instance.

 ## Upgrade the application